Girgias/php-rfcs/deprecate-bool-type-juggling-function-context.md

 Therefore, the only reasonable coercion in our opinion is from `int` to `bool`.
-Nonetheless, we believe that deprecating implicit coercions from `int` to `bool` is something we should pursue for consistency with the rest of the proposal, it would mean the type declaration `true|false` would be identical to `bool`, and it is still likely to point to a bug.
+Nonetheless, we believe that deprecating implicit coercions from `int` to `bool` is something we should pursue for consistency with the rest of the proposal.
+As it would simplify PHP's type system by making the type declaration `true|false` isomorphic to `bool`.
-Even if it is common, especially within php-src's test suite, to use `0` and `1` as `false` and `true` respectively.
+While common, especially within php-src's test suite, to use `0`/`1` as `false`/`true` respectively we deem those to be inaccuracies.

 The final motivation is that this change is, in our opinion, the last remaining hurdle for a potential proposal to unify PHP's typing modes.
 [6]